Day 1 Evening flight to Longyearbyen

 We will then head to Wood Fiord and Leift where we find the hut of Texas Bar, opposite the huge glacier of Monaco that gave its name to this magnificent expedition.
 The Glacier Front stretches for more than 3 miles (+5kms) and carries tons of icebergs which are scattered across the bay.
 It is in this magical place, where in 2006 we were graced with the presence of a female polar bear with her two cubs who had taken up residence near our camp for three days.

-Our remote wilderness adventure comes to an end at the secret hot springs of Woodfjorden where we will find a Farm and our first sightings of real civilization.
+Our remote wilderness adventure comes to an end at the secret hot springs of Woodfjorden where we will be picked up by the boat that will take us back to civilisation.

 Return to Longyearbyen by boat.